 Dr. Erin Kasparek, ND

 After completing an honours degree in Bio-medical Sciences at the University of Guelph, Erin pursued her naturopathic medical studies at the Canadian College of Naturopathic Medicine in Toronto.
-She is a member of the Canadian Association of Naturopathic Doctors (CAND), the Ontario Association of Naturopathic Doctors (OAND) and holds a license through the Board of Directors of Drugless Therapy – Naturopathy (BDDT-N).
+She is a member of the Canadian Association of Naturopathic Doctors (CAND), the Ontario Association of Naturopathic Doctors (OAND) and holds a license through The College of Naturopaths of Ontario (CONO).

 As a Naturopathic Doctor, Erin’s agenda is to guide individuals through their health goals by thoroughly assessing then addressing the cause of their complaints.
 Combining a strong knowledge of the power and safety of natural therapies with modern scientific evidence, she assists those looking for alternatives as well as those choosing to combine natural and conventional medicines.